San Jose, Batangas: Geography

+San Jose is 15 km from Batangas City and 90 km from Manila.
+The municipality is bounded in the north and north-east by Lipa, east by Ibaan, south by Batangas City and San Pascual, and west by Cuenca and Alitagtag.

 Barangays

-San Jose is politically subdivided into 33 barangays.
+San Jose is politically subdivided into 33 barangays, as shown in the matrix below.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

 In the 2020 census, San Jose had a population of 79,868.
 The population density was sigfig 79,868/53.29.